paulshorey/word-editor-poc/README.md

 Loading the same OneDrive/SharePoint document in a different tab or even a different computer will show the inserted content correctly - and even triggers the original "frozen" Microsoft Word editor tab to get unstuck and start working correctly again.

-## To reproduce the issue,
+## Run the Word add-in:

 - Open MS Word online (Sharepoint or OneDrive)

-- Click the "add-ins" button in the toolbar
+- Click the "add-ins" button in the top toolbar

-- Upload our manifest (specially hosted just for this debugging experiment): https://base64-word-editor-poc.paulshorey.com/manifest.xml
+- Upload the add-in manifest (specially hosted just for this debugging experiment): https://base64-word-editor-poc-debug.paulshorey.com/manifest.xml

 - Click the "FIRST AMERICAN" add-in button in the toolbar